 Working Groups and Membership

-Jennifer ensures the effective functioning of Global Mining Standards and Guidelines Group (GMSG) Working Groups and enables working group members and contractors to deliver on projects according to GMSG principles and priorities.
-Additionally, she is responsible for execution of the GMSG Member Program, as well as the maintenance of the GMSG website, membership database, and Basecamp online collaboration sites.
+Jennifer ensures the effective functioning of Global Mining Guidelines Group (GMG) Working Groups and enables working group members and contractors to deliver on projects according to GMG principles and priorities.
+Additionally, she is responsible for execution of the GMG Member Program, as well as the maintenance of the GMG website, membership database, and Basecamp online collaboration sites.